drew-pi/apbugs/src/content/experience.md

-_Jan 2024_: Joined [Engineers for a Sustainable World](https://esw.engineering.cornell.edu/index.html) (ESW) hydroponics subteam working on agritech and vertical farming as a Software Engineer
+_June 2025_: Joined [Quantori](https://quantori.com/) as a Software Engineer Intern working on biotech LLM agents and validation

 _May 2024_: Continued my work at [Trillium Trading](https://www.trlm.com/) as a Software Engineer Intern working on the internal knowledge base

+_Jan 2024_: Joined [Engineers for a Sustainable World](https://esw.engineering.cornell.edu/index.html) (ESW) hydroponics subteam working on agritech and vertical farming as a Software and ML Engineer

 _May 2023_: Started at [Trillium Trading](https://www.trlm.com/) as a Software Engineer Intern working on the Experience Team